Pre-publication Manuscript Reviews

 - CBR does not place restrictions on dates.
 We accept current works along with those that have been stored away in a drawer for decades.

-- Novels shall not be longer than approximately 300 standard pages at approximately 260 – 280 words per page as per publishing conventions.
+- Novels and novellas shall not be longer than approximately 300 standard pages at approximately 260 – 280 words per page as per publishing conventions.

 - Expect your manuscript’s evaluation in six-to-nine weeks after submission.
 You may order expedited service for an extra fee.